Jenkins-Of-Ewelme Web Site

 Comparing Wireless with Fibre Optic Cable Broadband

-Apart from the way the broadband router box is installed, where for cable, it will be connected to the incoming telephone lines (BT Home Hub?), and for wireless, it would be accessible by WiFi from an optimally sited (at/on a window) MiFi router, there would be little to chose between the two, except perhaps for speed!
+Apart from the way the broadband router box is installed, where for cable, it will be connected to the incoming telephone lines (BT Home Hub?), and for wireless, it would be accessible by WiFi from an optimally sited (at/on a window) MiFi router, there would be little to choose between the two, except perhaps for speed!
 My only suggestion is that one of the first subscribers to cable ought to be the Ewelme Store, which currently copes with landline broadband, but which could not only usefully speed up on-line credit/debit card transactions, but also boost the speed of the currently Free WiFi for visiting customers to the cafe.

 Here is the remotely monitored Ewelme Store router real time on-line 'statistics' display.
 This shows the current speed potential of 0.7 Mbs download and 0.45 Mbs upload.
 Hardly broadband right now, but if connected to fibre optic cable via the BT cabinet a few metres away, would indicate the best speed potential by cable in Ewelme.

 Having the ability to freely connect to such a service would mean that anyone could test the speed of Ewelme's cable broadband using a WiFi enabled PC or Smartphone (there are many speed test 'apps' available as well as those already described), from a point only a few metres from the central FTTC (Fibre To The Cabinet) while sipping a cup of coffee!
 The Ewelme Store router is also currently being monitored remotely, so probably the performance of the highest quality cable access point in the village can act as a regular comparison with wireless/mobile broadband.
 However, it is well known by now, that the indigenous aluminium telephone cables can drastically attenuate a high speed data signal.
 In the case of current landline broadband the effect has been shown to cut the speed down by 50%!
 It is thought unlikely that a 25 Mbs superfast broadband capability provided by Wallingford would also 'appear' at the central box in Ewelme, due to the underground distance from the exchange (some 5 miles?) and shared usage, although the attenuation over distance for fibre optic cable is far less than that exhibited by the 2007 installed copper cable.
 However, would it still be the case, that the outer reaches of the village would still only expect half the speed seen at Ewelme Store?
 Perhaps the Parish Council ought to finance a test at 'Lower End' (some distance from King's Pool), when cable broadband becomes available, to establish the span of broadband speeds across Ewelme!!
 Will the process continue of one technology alternatively leapfrogging the other, before reaching such ridiculous speeds that no-one will care anymore?
-In the meantime, enjoy the 'up to' 9 Mbs broadband currently available in Ewelme by wireless!
+In the meantime, enjoy the 'up to' 10 Mbs broadband currently available in Ewelme by wireless!

 Conclusion?